 Module credits 5.00

+NQF Level 09

 Prerequisites No prerequisites.

 Contact time 8 seminars or block sessions

-Language of tuition Module is presented in English Department Law Deans Office Period of presentation Semester 1 or Semester 2
+Department Law Deans Office

+Period of presentation Semester 1 or Semester 2

-- (a) Planning and organising a research project - (b) Drafting a research proposal: Hypotheses and research question - (c) Theory in research and methodological approaches to legal research - (d) Language - (e) Citation and ethics of citation - (f) Drafting of chapters and presentation
+- a.
+Planning and organising a research project - b.
+Drafting a research proposal: Hypotheses and research question - c.
+Theory in research and methodological approaches to legal research - d.
+Language - e.
+Citation and ethics of citation - f.
+Drafting of chapters and presentation